Simulation Based Composite Likelihood: Simulation based composite likelihood: assumptions and proofs

 \subsection{KL bounds for SimBa-CL for general partitions}

-As explained in the main paper we can generalise SimBa-CL with and without feedback to work on different factorisations of the dimensions.
+As explained in the main paper we can generalize SimBa-CL with and without feedback to work on different factorizations of the dimensions.
 Precisely, if we have a general partition $\mathcal{K}$ of $[N]$, then we can define for each $K \in \mathcal{K}$:

 and then combine them as $p_\mathcal{K}(y_{[T]} ) \coloneqq \prod_{K \in \mathcal{K}} p\left (y_{[T]}^K\right )$ and as $\tilde{p}_\mathcal{K}(y_{[T]} ) \coloneqq \prod_{K \in \mathcal{K}} \tilde{p}_\mathcal{K}\left (y_{[T]}^K\right )$ to provide an approximation of our likelihood $p(y_{[T]})$.
-In this case we are computing the marginals on subsets of the state-space, which can be particularly suited when we expect strong dependence inside the elements of the partition, e.g. an agent-based model with individuals partitioned in households.
+In this case, we are computing the marginals on subsets of the state-space, which can be particularly suited when we expect strong dependence inside the elements of the partition, e.g. an agent-based model with individuals partitioned in households.